rlancaste/AstroPi3/README.md

 		cd AstroPi3

 9. Run one of the following scripts using sudo.
 Choose the right one for your system.
-The setupAstroPi3.sh is specifically for a Raspberry Pi 3b or 3b+ running Ubuntu-Mate in the armhf architecture.
-The setupUbuntuSBC.sh script is specifically for an SBC system running Ubuntu on any architecture such as a Rock64 or Odroid C2.
+	- The setupAstroPi3.sh is for a Raspberry Pi 3b or 3b+ running Ubuntu-Mate in the armhf architecture.
+	- The setupUbuntuSBC.sh script is for an SBC system running Ubuntu on any architecture such as an Odroid C2.
+	- The setupDebianSBC.sh script is for an SBC system running Debian on any architecture such as a Rock64.
-	The setupRaspbianPi.sh script is for a Raspberry Pi running Raspbian.
+	- The setupRaspbianPi.sh script is for a Raspberry Pi running Raspbian.

 		sudo ./setupAstroPi3.sh

 		sudo ./setupUbuntuSBC.sh

+		sudo ./setupDebianSBC.sh

 		sudo ./setupAstroRaspbianPi.sh